anzulfa/localization_system/README.md

 ### Mapviz
 You can also view the 2D visualization of the localization system using [mapviz](https://github.com/swri-robotics/mapviz).
 This visualization uses google map plugin for mapviz created by Daniel Snider.
 You can find the complete documentation [here](https://github.com/danielsnider/MapViz-Tile-Map-Google-Maps-Satellite).

-In order to show the satellite map in mapviz, you have to install [docker](https://docs.docker.com/engine/install/) in your system, then run this commands:
+In order to show the satellite map in mapviz, you have to install [docker](https://docs.docker.com/engine/install/) in your system, then run this command on your terminal:
 ```bash
 sudo docker run -p 8080:8080 -d -t -v ~/mapproxy:/mapproxy danielsnider/mapproxy
 ```